-Target response times are as follows:
+Response times are as follows:

-Emergency Fault: response immediate - Fault rectified within 4 hours Urgent Fault: response within 1 hour - Fault rectified by end of working day

-Routine Fault: response within 2 working days - Fault rectified within 5 working days
+Emergency Fault: response immediate - Fault rectified within 4 hours Urgent Fault: response within 1 hour - Fault rectified within 48 hours.
+Sooner if access to room permitted Routine Fault: response within 2 working days - Fault rectified within 5 working days

-The purpose of the above is to ensure that labour is directed to the area where most needed given demands at any specific time.
+Whilst these response times will normally be achieved the purpose of the above is to ensure that labour is directed to the area where it is most needed given the demands at any specific time.